EBhuvan06/sky2syn_week_1/README.md

 <summary>For loop and For generator</summary>

 ## Looping Constucts
 For loop => used in always block.
+This is used for evaluating expressions repeatedly for multiple times not for instantiating HW. \
-For loop generator => outside always block. should not use/ cannot be used in always block.
+For loop generator => outside always block. should not use/ cannot be used inside always block.
+The For loop generator used for instantiating in Hard Ware(HW).
+This is used to instantiate HW(like and, or, etc) multiple times.